fabiog1901/IoT-predictive-maintenance/README.md

 ## Intro

 In this workshop, you will build a full OT to IT workflow.
+Below is the architecture diagram, showing all components you will setup over the next 8 lab excercises.
+While the diagram divides the components according to their location (factory, regional or datacenter level) in this workshop all such components will reside in one single host.

 ![](./images/iot.jpg)

 Labs summary:

+0. Setup the sandbox environment.
 1. On the **CDSW** cluster, train your model with the **Experiment** feature.
 2. On the **CDSW** cluster, deploy the model into production with the **Model** feature.
 3. On the Gateway host, run a simulator to send IoT sensors data to the MQTT broker.